Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Jack Fruit

-Jackfruit is very rich in vitamin A, Vitamin C, riboflavin, calcium, iron, manganese, and magnesium, potassium, etc among many other nutrients good for diabetes[vi].
+Jackfruit is very rich in vitamin A, Vitamin C, riboflavin, calcium, iron, manganese, magnesium, potassium, etc among many other nutrients good for diabetes[vi].
 As these nutrients help improve insulin resistance, jackfruit can be included in your diabetic foods list.

 Jackfruit